 Historically, thin sheets of copper were nailed over the hull to try and slow down and prevent the marine fouling but today antifouling paints are used.
-Anti-fouling paint discourages the growth of marine life on the boat hull and also ensure a surface that can be easily scrubbed and cleaned.
-Anti fouling coatings are used on domestic and commercial vessels with aluminium, steel or GRP hulls.
+Anti-fouling paint discourages the growth of marine life on the boat hull and ensure a surface that can be easily scrubbed and cleaned.
+Anti-fouling coatings are used on domestic and commercial vessels with aluminium, steel, timber or GRP hulls.

 Hard antifouling paints contain an insoluble binder and so the performance of the coating declines throughout the season.
 Ideal for speed boats these are very easy to sand and can be polished to give a smooth surface.

 We have a range of Teamac Antifouling paint products, including Teamac Antifouling D. This is an antifoul coating only to be used on steel, wood and GRP.
-This award-winning antifoul paint offers superior performance with a softer film than Teamac Tropical Killa Antifouling and has been developed specifically for boats and yachts that have a speed up to 30 knots.
+This award-winning antifoul paint offers superior performance with a softer film and has been developed specifically for boats and yachts that have a speed up to 30 knots.
 If the boat is kept in sea water, then the antifouling coating will need to be replaced every 18 months.
-Easily applied with a brush, roller or as a spray, antifouling paint doesn’t need a professional and is easy for any boat-owner to apply.
+Easily applied by brush, roller or spray.

 If you need an aluminium antifouling paint, Teamac Antifouling A is a high quality antifoul paint specifically for that surface.
 You will need to apply two coats to make sure the antifouling coating is as durable and effective as possible.

 It’s advised to apply antifouling paint to work with the paint system you already have on your boat.
-If that’s not possible, or you’re not sure which paints and coatings are used on your boat, apply a sealer of Vinyl Primer before applying the antifouling paint.
+If that’s not possible, or you’re not sure which paints and coatings are used on your boat, you may be able to simply apply a sealer coat of Jotun Vinyguard Silvergrey 88 before applying the antifouling paint.

-Specifically for offshore constructions and structures that are immersed for long periods of time, Jotun SeaQuantum Ultra provides excellent fouling protection to ensure that the surface performs for longer.
+Specifically, for offshore constructions and structures that are immersed for extended periods of time, Jotun SeaQuantum Ultra provides excellent fouling protection to ensure that the surface performs for longer.
 It’s recommended for underwater hulls for vessels in dock and for newbuild vessels.
 It can be used for up to 90 months and offers incomparable protection.

 If you’re not sure which antifouling paint you need for your vessel, contact our Technical Team for advice and information.